wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 --------------------------------

-To keep this as simple as possible, I have missed out the SMTP credentials, but, you can find out more about them [here](../../Deployment/DeployingSMTPService.md).
-If you wish to include SMTP credentials you will need to have a service offering set up with either sendpulse, mailjet or AWS SES.

 So, that should be all the core credentials that I need to make a deployment.
 I can save my text file now (and keep it secure) because I might want to use these credentials again for other deployments or redeployments.